McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Proof of large deviation principles

 Similarly, for the measure $\tilde{p}^{\varepsilon}$, in view of (\ref{kk-33}) and (\ref{kk-2}), there exists a subsequence (still denoted by $\tilde{p}^{\varepsilon}$) and a kinetic measure $\tilde{p}$ such that $\tilde{p}^{\varepsilon}\rightharpoonup\tilde{p}$ weakly star in $L^2(\tilde{\Omega}; \mathcal{M}_r)$ for every $r\in \mathbb{N}$.
 The condition at infinity (\ref{kk-33}) shows that $\tilde{p}$ defines an element of $L^2(\tilde{\Omega};\mathcal{M})$, where $\mathcal{M}$ denotes the space of bounded Borel measures over $\mathbb{T}^d\times [0,T]\times [0,\infty)$.

+In the following, we aim to derive the equation satisfied by $\tilde{\rho}$.
+To achieve it, we will pass to the limit $\varepsilon\rightarrow 0$ in (\ref{r-2}).
+However, as explained in \cite[Theorem 28]{FG23}, it is impossible to identify the limit

-In the following, we derive the equation satisfied by $\tilde{\rho}$.
-As explained in Theorem 6.6 of \cite{FG}, we will show that $\tilde{\mathbb{P}}-$almost surely, the kinetic solution $\tilde{\rho}^{\varepsilon}$ of (\ref{r-2}) converges to a weak solution of the skeleton equation (\ref{skeleton}) in the sense of Definition \ref{dfn-3}.
-In order to achieve it, two smooth functions are introduced.
-For every $M>0$, let $\phi_{M}: [0,\infty)\rightarrow [0,1]$ be a smooth function satisfying that for some $c\in (0,\infty)$ independent of $M$,
+due to the product of the weakly convergent gradient and control terms.
+The key observation is that this term does not appear in the weak solution of skeleton equation.
+Hence, we aim to prove that $\tilde{\mathbb{P}}-$almost surely, the kinetic solution $\tilde{\rho}^{\varepsilon}$ of (\ref{r-2}) converges to a weak solution of the skeleton equation (\ref{skeleton}) in the sense of Definition \ref{dfn-3}.
+To recover the weak formulation of the skeleton equation, test functions that are compactly in the velocity variable are needed.
+For every $M>2$, let $\phi_{M}: [0,\infty)\rightarrow [0,1]$ be a smooth function satisfying that for some $c\in (0,\infty)$ independent of $M$,

 and